Glucosamine

 What are the dangers?

-Only mild side effects have been reported which include nausea, diarrhea, increased blood-clotting time, constipation and heartburn.
+Only mild side effects have been reported, including nausea, diarrhea, increased blood-clotting time, constipation and heartburn.
 During the Belgium study, possible side effects noted include resistance to insulin and IGF-1 (two important tissue building hormones).
-In addition, researchers have noted that it may be less risky than conventional non-steroidal (NSAID) painkillers which can cause stomach bleeding and even liver or kidney damage with long term use.
+In addition, researchers have noted that it may be less risky than conventional non-steroidal (NSAID) painkillers, which can cause stomach bleeding and even liver or kidney damage with long-term use.

 The Bottom Line